meta-llama/llama-stack-apps/README.md

 # download the 8B model, this can be run on a single GPU
 llama download meta-llama/Meta-Llama-3.1-8B-Instruct

-# you can also get the 70B model, this will require 8 GPUs however
+# You can also get the 70B model, this will require 8 GPUs however
 llama download meta-llama/Meta-Llama-3.1-70B-Instruct

 # llama-agents have safety enabled by default.
-For this you will need
+For this, you will need
 # safety models -- Llama-Guard and Prompt-Guard
 llama download meta-llama/Prompt-Guard-86M --ignore-patterns original llama download meta-llama/Llama-Guard-3-8B --ignore-patterns original
 ```
 **Important:** Set your environment variable `HF_TOKEN` or pass in `--hf-token` to the command to validate your access.
 You can find your token at [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens).

 > **Tip:** Default for `llama download` is to run with `--ignore-patterns *.safetensors` since we use the `.pth` files in the `original` folder.
 For Llama Guard and Prompt Guard, however, we need safetensors.
-Hence, please make sure to run with `--ignore-patterns original` so that safetensors are downloaded and `.pth` files are ignored.
+Hence, please run with `--ignore-patterns original` so that safetensors are downloaded and `.pth` files are ignored.

 **Configure Inference Server Config**